Remember: If you take action at the earliest opportunity you will have a much better chance of improving your situation.

 If you are claiming benefits you might be eligible to apply for Support for Mortgage Interest (paid as a loan).

-or find advice on the National Homelessness Advice Service website.
+You can also find advice on the National Homelessness Advice Service website.

 If you are struggling to pay your rent or are at risk of losing your home because you owe your landlord rent, you need to take action.